m311y/storefront/README.md

 # Store Front

-Currently only the management aspect is implemented.
+Currently only the product management aspect is implemented.

 ## Getting Started